Prchic/my-github-repo/README.md

 I will test my git knowledge on this repo.
 I have added new text into this file.
 This is a staged line.
-This is an unstaged line	# Přidali jsme tento řádek
+This is a staged line                       # Přidali jsme tento řádek.